Belly Fat Removal

 Subcutaneous fat lies just under the skin in the adipose layer.
 It is the “pinchable” fat found at the waist, hips, buttocks, and thighs.
 While some subcutaneous fat is normal and protective, excess amounts can contribute to stubborn bulges and increase the risk of chronic conditions.
 It is also resistant to diet and exercise as it contains more alpha-2 receptors which slow down fat breakdown.

 Visceral fat, on the other hand, is “hidden” fat that surrounds internal organs such as the stomach, liver, and intestines.
-Having some visceral fat is normal, but too much is strongly linked to health issues like diabetes, heart disease, and stroke.
+Higher visceral fat is associated with insulin resistance, dyslipidaemia, and increased risk of type 2 diabetes.

 Low daily activity, prolonged sitting, and limited movement promote the accumulation of fat in the body, particularly around the trunk.
 This includes both subcutaneous fat under the skin and visceral fat around the abdominal area, contributing to the appearance of belly fat at the waistline.